iqb-berlin/testcenter-setup/README.md

 # iqb-tba-docker-setup
-dockerize(testcenter + testcenter admin + backends)
+Dockerized version of IQB Testcenter with Frontend and Backend plus Database.

-This compose-file is for development/showcase purposes. not for deployment.
+**This compose-file is for development/showcase purposes.
+Not for deployment.**

 # run